Jensen Motors: The Jensen Group

 On the 25 February 2015, Autocar published a report stating that the Jensen name was officially being revived with two models expected by 2016.
 The first model, shown in clay on the same article, showed a vehicle called the Jensen GT.
 This model was to be built in bespoke numbers and cost around £350,000 outside the UK.
 Also in 2016, Jensen was expected to launch the successor to the famous Jensen Interceptor, called the Interceptor 2.
 These revival announcements were completely different from those announced by CPP in 2011 and were "officially sanctioned" by the company leading the project, "The Jensen Group", who claimed they have established complete ownership over the Jensen marque.
-The interim Jensen GT was to be produced under an agreement between the Jensen Group and Jensen International Automotive, a small British company that builds modified Interceptor R models.
-As of 2023, no more news of this venture has materialized.
+The interim Jensen GT was to be produced under an agreement between the Jensen Group and Jensen International Automotive.

+2026

+In early 2026, Jensen International Automotive announced plans to launch an "all-new, ultra high performance British GT", inspired by the Interceptor later that year.
+The new Jensen will reportedly be built in very low numbers in the UK, powered by a V8 engine and built upon an aluminium chassis, designed to compete with companies such as Aston Martin.